Lila’s Kitchen turned to WeatherPort® Shelter Systems for help to create a new outdoor dining experience in Port Townsend, Washington.

 In reflecting on their plans for the future, Wendy shared that their goal is to build even more.
 “We’re hoping to attract food trucks and basically incubate some small businesses.”

-The idea is to create a food court surrounding the outdoor dining area, equipped with a wood-fired pizza oven, a wheelable bar cart or trailer, and many different food vendors to choose from.
+The idea is to create a food court surrounding the outdoor dining area, with a wood-fired oven, and a bar cart.
 “In our area we don’t have a lot of food trucks,” Wendy explained, “and this shelter provides a center for the food groups that we’re collecting, kind of tying it all together.
 And I think the customers feel that.”

 Part of restaurants’ responsibility moving forward, Wendy feels, is showing that they’re about more than just making money.
 “A substantial shelter like this sends a clear signal that you want to take care of the customers that are choosing to do business with you.”